 Every picture lays inside a small card box.
 The box symbolizes the house’s area limitation.
-The claustrophobic feeling of being inside a “shoe box
+The claustrophobic feeling of being inside a “shoe box”.

-This time, a new sensory memory was added: an echoic memory made of sounds which inhabit objects.
+This time a new sensory memory was added: an echoic memory made of sounds which inhabit objects.
 A sensory memory which records specific auditory informations.

-This was not a random souvenir.
+That was not a random souvenir.
 It was created by Nature and it preserves all of its characteristics.
 It preserves a sound from its habitat, which is audible when it is close to the ear.

-At that point, the two subcategories of sensory memory – the iconic and the echoic – intersect
+At that point, the two subcategories of sensory memory – the iconic and the echoic – intersect.

 Artists: Ana Loureiro & Marko Lončarević